Upper Division Composition Exam (UDCE) Information

 You (and the dean of your college and the Registrar) will be notified of the results by e-mail approximately two weeks after the examination date.

 Do not take this exam if you are currently enrolled in a course that satisfies the upper-division composition requirement for your college, as exam results will not be available until after the final add/drop deadline.
+Also, if you pass the exam while enrolled in an upper division writing class, you cannot then use the writing class to fulfill the General Education writing experience requirement.

 For information about your college's composition requirement visit /program-information/college-writing-requirements see the UCD General Catalog, or consult your dean's office.